-Importers must obtain an import permit before product is shipped to Indonesia.
-There are three ministries have a responsibility to issue the permit:
+Importers of processed food products must obtain an import permit before product is shipped to Indonesia.
+There are three ministries responsible for issuing the permit:

-1. Horticulture products

-Importers of processed horticulture products (to include items such as jams, fruit juices, and french fries) must obtain an import approval letter from the BPOM before they can apply for an import recommendation (RIPH) to the MOA.
-Food processors and manufacturers must receive a technical recommendation from the MOI as a prerequisite to obtaining an RIPH.
-Then RIPH should be submitted to the MOT to get the import permit (SPI).
-One RIPH is valid for one HS Code, one country of origin, one port of loading, and one port of destination.
-The new regulation also stated that imports of horticultures products can only be conducted by registered importer of horticulture products (IT).
+1. Certain processed horticulture products covered under MOA regulation No. 86/2013 Importers of certain processed horticultural products (to include items such as jams, fruit juices, and french fries) must obtain a recommendation letter from BPOM before they can apply for an import recommendation (RIPH) to the Director General of Processing and Marketing of Agricultural Products (P2HP) of the MOA.
+Food processors and manufacturers must receive a technical recommendation from the MOI as a prerequisite to obtaining a RIPH.
+The RIPH should then be submitted to the Ministry of Trade (MOT) to get the import permit (SPI).
+However, imported fresh horticultural products only need a RIPH form MOA and SPI from MOT.
+The validity of the SPI is 6 months/per semester.